GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 6. Does the server have at least 4GB RAM?
 This is a minimum requirement for all Gluu Server deployments.
 Please confirm that your server has at least 4GB RAM.

+7. Issue Type: Let us know what type of issue you are experiencing.

+8. Category: Categorize the issue as appropriate.

-7. Title: Enter a descriptive ticket title.
+9. Title: Enter a descriptive ticket title.

-8. Description: Enter a description of your issue or question.
+10. Description: Enter a description of your issue or question.
 If you're experiencing what you think may be a bug, please include all relevant details for us to reproduce.

-9. Category: Choose from one of the available categories to help organize your ticket.

-10. Status: Let us know whether the ticket is new, in progress, or already pending input.

-11. Priority: Let us know how urgent the ticket is.

-12. Privacy: Set the ticket privacy to either public or private.
+11. Privacy: Set the ticket privacy to either public or private.
 If the ticket is private, only you, your colleagues, and any associated partners will be able to see the ticket.
 Public tickets are publicly viewable.
 By default new tickets created by customers and partners are marked as private.

-13. Link URL: If you have any supporting details hosted on another site, like pastebin, include a link to the supporting information.
+12. Link URL: If you have any supporting details hosted on another site, like pastebin, include a link to the supporting information.

-14. Send copy to: To cc colleagues or partners, enter their email address here and use a comma to separate each email address.
+13. Send copy to: To cc colleagues or partners, enter their email address here and use a comma to separate each email address.

-15. Attachment: Upload files for any additional supporting information like logs.
+14. Attachment: Upload files for any additional supporting information like logs.

-16. Submit your ticket!
+15. Submit your ticket!

 > Use our guide to learn [how to create a good ticket](./how-to-ask.md) on Gluu Support.